 Introduction

-The following sub-sections define the fields for a consent receipt including the corresponding JSON field names and types.
-This specification uses “named object” data types to describe the principal concepts within the consent receipt and allows for extension by implementers.
+The following sub-sections define the fields for a Consent Receipt including the corresponding JSON field names and types.
+This specification uses “named object” data types to describe the principal concepts within the Consent Receipt and allows for extension by implementers.
 See the JSON schema for object implementation.

 Conformance

 A Consent Receipt MUST include the fields defined as REQUIRED below.
 When using JSON, the Consent Receipt MUST also be valid per the Consent Receipt schema in Section 4.8.
+Additional fields MAY be added as long as they don't conflict with the conformance requirements.

 Consent Receipt Transaction Fields